Skip to content

 Story Introduction

-For your marketing stories, it's important that you choose to focus your story on values shared by your target audience.
+For your marketing stories, it's important that you choose to center your story around the values shared by your target audience.

 brand-storytelling-step-1

 Think back to the Apple example.
-Their brand stands for thinking differently, going against the status quo.
+Their brand stands for going against the status quo.

-The only way to know for sure if your story will hit the mark, is to truly know your customer.
-Market research is critical for this.
+The only way to know for sure if your story will hit the mark is to truly know your customers.
+Market research is vital.

-From there, you must find out what problems your audience has, and then focus in on those that can be solved with your product or service.
+From there, you must find out what problems your audience has.
+Then show how they can be solved with your product or service.

 The Mirror Experience